KevinRSX/w4118-s21-linux-v5.4/README.txt

 SCHED_WRR class, and one process created for I/O bound and CPU bound each, for other scheduling classes.
 Please refer to test_sample_2_core_mixed.txt for further details.

+It is worth noting that the load balancing works better when there are more processes one each core, so that more proceses _may_ be eligible to be moved.
+From our result, the load is normally balance among cores.

 A copy of test_sample_2_core.txt in case it is overwritten